 While it’s been a few years since the golf world descended on Pinehurst for the unprecedented back-to-back playing of the U.S. Open and U.S. Women’s Open in 2014, it continues to be about more than just its most famed course, Pinehurst No. 2, where more single golf championships have been played than any other site in America.

 The resort can boast nine championship golf courses, some of which are ranked by multiple publications as among the best in the United States.
-But Pinehurst Resort is also home to Spa at Pinehurst, eight eclectic and varied restaurants, and the charming New England-style Village of Pinehurst, making for an elegant oasis amid the towering pines of the North Carolina Sandhills.
+But Pinehurst Resort is also home to Spa at Pinehurst, several eclectic and varied restaurants, and the charming New England-style Village of Pinehurst, making for an elegant oasis amid the towering pines of the North Carolina Sandhills.

 Pinehurst Resort isn’t just for golfers looking to check off a big item on their bucket lists.
 With its 200-acre lake, a wide variety of activities, and the fact that kids 17 and under can stay and play golf for free with an accompanying parent or guardian, Pinehurst has been welcoming families looking to get away and relax and rejuvenate together since its founding in 1895.
 Plus, the resort adds a roster of activities around every holiday, especially Thanksgiving and Christmas, when the storied Carolina Hotel is trimmed with festive lights, garland, a gingerbread village and more than 25 Christmas trees along its halls.
 Keep an eye out for winter package specials every year.

 The golf experience at Pinehurst has long been one of the best in the world, but it continues to evolve.
 In 2016, for example, Pinehurst opened The Deuce, a sporty tavern overlooking the 18th green of Pinehurst No. 2.
 Just a few months after opening, Golf Inc. Magazine named The Deuce the "Best New Restaurant in Golf."